I had a fascinating encounter recently with a dude named Jimmy.

 Dudes.
 Some advice for you.
 Feminism is a global movement.
 Feminists will continue to fight for equality.
 If you don’t like it, why don’t you start your own movement?

 Nobody’s stopping you from starting a support group for white, heterosexual men.
-If you want, you can have a pizza party and talk about each other’s feelings (or, if you happen not to have feelings, about football) every time a woman is raped.
+You can talk about each other’s feelings (or, if you happen not to have feelings, about football) and discuss the restrictions that a violent patriarchy places on your lives.
 Literally nobody would stop you from doing that.

 Nobody’s stopping you from starting a men’s shelter.
 Women are subjected to more prolonged, more serious domestic violence, requiring more hospital care than men, but men are subjected to domestic violence, too.
 Hundreds of thousands of volunteers the world over, mostly women, work for nothing to keep women’s shelters going, in order to keep women safe from men’s violence.
 You can start your own shelter any day, and provide help and support for men who are exposed to violence.
 Literally nobody would stop you from doing that.